WhatsApp: Zambia

 In August 2021, the digital rights organization Access Now reported that WhatsApp along with several other social media apps was being blocked in Zambia for the duration of the general election.
 The organization reported a massive drop-off in traffic for the blocked services, though the country's government made no official statements about the block.

+Saudi Arabia

+The Saudi Central Bank (SAMA) has prohibited local banks from using instant messaging applications like WhatsApp for customer communication.
+This decision aims to enhance data security and protect customer information.

+Russia

 Third-party clients

 In mid-2013, WhatsApp Inc. filed for the DMCA takedown of the discussion thread on the XDA Developers forums about the then popular third-party client "WhatsApp Plus".

 In 2015, some third-party WhatsApp clients that were reverse-engineering the WhatsApp mobile app, received a cease and desist to stop activities that were violating WhatsApp legal terms.
 As a result, users of third-party WhatsApp clients were also banned.

 WhatsApp Business

-In September 2017, WhatsApp confirmed rumors that they were building and testing two new tools for businesses.

-The apps were launched in January 2018, separated by the intended userbase:
+WhatsApp launched two business-oriented apps in January 2018, separated by the intended userbase: